Cook Like Czechs

 ➜ What are Czech beehive cookies?

 The cookie dough comes from ground biscuits, nuts, sugar, and butter.
-The dough is then pressed into a beehive mold and filled with an incredibly delicious rum custard.
+The dough is then pressed into a beehive mold and filled with an incredibly delicious creamy custard.
 The cookie base is formed with a piece of rounded vanilla biscuit.

 ➜ Beehive cookie mold